b-ShakeriFard/kubernetes/kubernetes-installation.md

 ### STEP ONE- INSTALL KERNEL HEADERS

-kernel-devel is the package that contains header files and source code needed to build kernel modules.
-It’s a way to make sure your kernel headers match your currently running kernel so that module compilation succeeds without version mismatch errors.
+kernel-devel is the package that contains header files and source code needed to <br>
+build kernel modules.
+It’s a way to make sure your kernel headers match your <br>
+currently running kernel so that module compilation succeeds without <br>
+version mismatch errors.
 <br>
 `sudo dnf install kernel-devel-$(uname -r)`